Robust Parameter Estimation for the Lee-Carter Family: A Probabilistic Principal Component Approach: Background

-where $D_{x,t}$ and $N_{x,t}$ denotes the total number of death and the exposure of risk for age group $x$ at time $t$ respectively.
-The equations can be solved numerically, for example, by an one-dimensional direct search over a range.
-As it has been extensively studied, the standard PCA is highly fragile when outliers exist \citep{huber2004robust}, and even an extreme single point can dramatically worsen the quality of the low-dimensional approximation.
-Therefore, it is expected that the Lee-Carter estimates by SVD also lack robustness in the presence of outliers, and this will be illustrated in our numerical analysis.
+where $D_{x,t}$ and $N_{x,t}$ represent the total number of deaths and the risk of exposure of age group $x$ at time $t$, respectively.
+These equations can be solved numerically using standard root-finding methods such as one-dimensional line search.

+As it has been extensively studied, standard PCA is highly susceptible to outliers \citep{Robust-2004-Huber}, with even a single extreme point potentially significantly distorting the quality of the low-dimensional approximation.
+As such, it can be anticipated that the Lee-Carter estimates provided by SVD also lack robustness when outliers are present, a point that will be highlighted in our numerical analysis.

-As the death numbers are counting random variables, another well-known type of estimating method for the Lee-Carter model is the Poisson bilinear GLM framework:
+Another well-known type of estimating method for the Lee-Carter model is the Poisson bilinear GLM framework:

-This approach is likelihood-based, thus the parameter estimation is done through MLE, in particular, finding $a_x,b_x,k_t$ to minimize the following log-likelihood function:
+This approach is likelihood-based, thus the parameter estimation is done through MLE, in particular, finding $\bm{a},\bm{b},\bm{k}$ to maximize the following log-likelihood function:

-Due to the bilinear term ``$b_xk_t$", (7) cannot be solved using the standard Poisson regression methods.
-Instead, the estimation is facilitated by adopting a modified iteratively reweighted least square (IRLS), which is first proposed by \cite{goodman1979simple}.
-Notice that since the death numbers have been incorporated into (7), there is no need to apply a second-stage re-estimation for $k_t$.
-Similar to the SVD, the MLE of the Poisson GLM is also sensitive to outliers, as pointed out in \cite{kunsch1989conditionally} and \cite{morgenthaler1992least} for instance.
-Further numerical illustrations will be provided in Section 4.
+The estimation is achieved by employing a modified iterative Newton-Raphson method, initially proposed by \cite{IRWS-1979-Goodman}.
+Similar to SVD, the MLE of the Poisson GLM is also sensitive to outliers, as noted in \cite{OutlierPoi-1989-Kunsch} and \cite{OutlierGLM-1992-Morgenthaler}, for example.
+Further numerical demonstrations will be provided in Section 5.

-Once the estimates of $k_t$ are obtained (by either SVD, GLM or other methods), a drifted random walk time series model is suggested by \cite{lee1992modeling} to model and forecast:
+Once the estimates of $k_t$ are obtained (by either SVD, GLM, or other methods), a drifted random walk model is suggested by \cite{LC-1992} to model and forecast the time series $k_t $:

-where the innovation term is usually assumed to be normally distributed $e_t\sim \mathcal{N}(0,\tau^2)$.
-This paper focuses only on the estimation step rather than the forecasting.
+where the innovation term is usually assumed to be normally distributed.
+This paper concentrates solely on the estimation stage.